Anoncomrade993/pixelate/README.md

 # Security
 - try encryption of messages,E.g using
-Aes[https://wikipedia/AES]. or any other secured encryption Algorithms to encrypt the message with a very secured key
+[AES](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) or any other secured encryption Algorithms to encrypt the message with a very secured key
 - pipe the encrypted text to base64 or hex
 - convert to binary string

 # Note
-!
-You cannot stored an information past the capacity of image
+.
+You cannot store an information past the capacity of image